tom-howard/com2009/docs/ros/wsl-ros/install.md

     1. Go to Settings (++ctrl+comma++)
     1. In `Startup` > `Default profile` select **WSL-ROS2** from the drop-down list.

+    *Alternatively*, you could always use our own Windows Terminal Settings file (but note that this will overwrite any of your own custom Windows Terminal App settings, if you have any):

+    ```powershell
+    Copy-Item -Path C:\WSL-ROS2\settings.json -Destination `
+    $env:localappdata\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState
+    ```

-        This will ensure that each time you open the Windows Terminal App *or* you press the New Tab (:material-plus:) button a WSL-ROS2 Terminal Instance will be launched by default.
+    Either way, this will ensure that each time you open the Windows Terminal App *or* you press the New Tab (:material-plus:) button a WSL-ROS2 Terminal Instance will be launched by default.

 9. You should now be able to launch the WSL-ROS2 environment by launching the Windows Terminal App: